 + Click to read more

-The beauty of the land is matched by that of the abundant.
+The beauty of the land is matched by that of the abundant flora.
 The rich, fertile soil and the generous warmth of the tropical climate sun make perfect conditions for producing the nation’s most famous export; coffee.
 Farmed using tried and trusted traditional methods the nation’s veins run thick and sweet with the treasured brew.

 Magic abounds from Andean mountain top through the dark and secretive rainforest and the all-knowing ancient Amazon River.
 Lazy palms sway over endlessly inviting beaches with the mountains providing a majestic backdrop.
 Such is the profusion of Colombian plant and animal life, naturalists say it is the second most biodiverse country in the world.
 Giant soaring Wax palms climb up to two hundred feet providing homes for toucan, eagles, and bewildering varieties of parrots.